The Twin Higgs: Natural Electroweak Breaking from Mirror Symmetry

 We now construct a realistic twin symmetric model that implements these symmetries non-linearly.
 The linear model we have been working with should be considered merely one possibility for a UV-completion of the non-linear one, and others may well exist.
 The pseudo-Goldstone fields of the non-linear model are those which survive after integrating out the radial mode of the field $H$ in the linear model.
 We parametrize these degrees of freedom as

 where $h^{1,\ldots,3}$ are complex and $h^0$ is real.
 In general the effective theory for these fields will contain all of the operators allowed by the non-linearly realized $SU(4)$ symmetry, suppressed by the cutoff scale $\Lambda$.
+However, in order to suppress custodial SU(2) violation we assume that the symmetry which is non-linearly realized is in fact $O(8)$.
+This provides additional restrictions on the form of the interactions in the effective theory below $\Lambda$, allowing precision electroweak constraints from higher dimensional operators to be naturally satisfied.
 Assuming the theory is strongly coupled at the cutoff we can estimate $\Lambda\sim 4 \pi f$.
-However, any potential for the pseudo-Goldstone fields can only emerge from those interactions which violate the global $SU(4)$ symmetry, specifically their gauge and Yukawa couplings.
+However, any potential for the pseudo-Goldstone fields can only emerge from those interactions which violate the global $O(8)$ symmetry, specifically their gauge and Yukawa couplings.
 In particular the electroweak gauge interactions and the top Yukawa contribute the most to the pseudo-Goldstone potential and must therefore be studied in detail.
 We will thus calculate the contributions to the one loop Coleman-Weinberg (CW) potential~\cite{CW} from these couplings.
 At one loop the gauge and top sectors contribute separately, simplifying the calculation.

 As before, we gauge two copies of the SM, A and B. The vev $f$ breaks $SU(2)_B\times U(1)_B$ down to a single $U(1)$, giving $W_B$ and $Z_B$ masses of order $gf$.
 The $SU(2)_A$ doublet $h^T\equiv (h^1, h^2)$ is left uneaten and is identified as the SM Higgs.
 The couplings of the pseudo-Goldstone fields to the $SU(2) \times U(1)$ gauge fields and their mirror partners are given by expanding out $H = (H_A, H_B)$ in terms of the pseudo-Goldstones as given by eq. ({\ref{pseudo}}) in the interaction